 - Ask about his or her sexual history, including if he or she has had any STI’s.

-- Talk about what kinds of STI prevention methods you are planning on using.
+- Talk about what kinds of STI prevention methods you plan to use.

 - If you are in a heterosexual (straight) relationship, talk about birth control (condom, birth control pill, injection hormones, the “patch”, the “ring”, or IUD) and what you would do if it failed.
 If you feel that you can’t talk to your partner about these issues, then you should rethink whether or not you should be having a sexual relationship.

 - Be open and honest about whether you or your partner have been, or will be sexually involved with other people.
 Remember, the risk of getting an STI or a virus that can cause cancer or AIDS is increased if you or your partner(s) have sexual intercourse with other people.
 The more partners, the greater the risk!